Rating/warnings: M for child abuse

 Harry peered at the old photo.
 A younger, not-completely-silver-haired Dumbledore was standing with an arm round the shoulder of a shorter man with grey hair and glasses.
 Both were grinning widely at the camera, and by the look of things were standing by the lake.

-"Lovely man," Mrs Weasley sniffed.
+"Lovely man," Mrs Weasley said with a sniff.
 "Arthur and I were his favourites, he was ever so nice – a little eccentric at times, and a bit accident-prone, but a wonderfully kind person.
 He died in my fourth year, everyone missed him.
 And poor Albus was distraught – they were brothers, you know."

 "Really?"
 Harry couldn't see any resemblance between the two of them at all.
 "That's Dumbledore's brother?
 What was his name again?"

 "Aberforth Evans-Dumbledore.
 I never did work out why he had a different surname.
 Maybe I should ask Albus next Order meeting.
-Anyway, contrary to popular opinion, they were actually very close, and Aberforth was such a good teacher.
-In fact, more Potions students got Outstanding in the few years he taught the subject than in the half-century leading up to it."
+Anyway, they were very close, and Aberforth was such a good teacher.
+In fact, more Potions students got Outstanding in the first decade he taught the subject than in the century leading up to it."

 "Perhaps he could have helped me with this essay," Harry muttered.
 "Sorry, Mrs Weasley, this is really interesting but I've got to finish this."